 Our missionaries have already distributed food items for approximately 500 people.
 They are in the process of gathering more resources in order to help even more individuals.

-The parish community of São Francisco Xavier, Ndunda formed a volunteer team called “Activists of Charity” with twelve volunteers from 6 different communities.
-The team reviews and assesses the needs in the communities to identify destitute people such as widows, abandoned, sick, and elders who have no one to help them.
+The parish community of São Francisco Xavier, Ndunda formed a volunteer team called “Activists of Charity” with 12 volunteers from six different communities.
+The team reviews and assesses the needs in the communities to identify destitute people such as widows, the abandoned, the sick, and elders who have no one to help them.

 The team also prepares relief bags for distribution.
 This has been made possible thanks to the Beira diocese and some other religious congregations who donated relief materials to the team.
 Each packet is composed of: